juho-creator/Calendar2Onenote/README_MAIN.md

 # Code Mechanism
-1. G_OAuth.py </br>
+1. G_OAuth.py <br>
 Google Calendar API authenticates google account of user to obtain calendar events

-2. M_OAuth.py
+3. M_OAuth.py
 MSAL (Microsoft Authentication Library) is used to authenticate microsoft account of user

-3. OneNote.py
+4. OneNote.py
 Onenote API is used to create a onenote with calendar events